isfett/php-analyzer/docs/MostUsedConditions.md

 ### Processors

-You can combine processors, just add them to a comma-seperated list, like <br>`--processors=SplitIsset,SplitLogicalOperator`.
-The order of processors is important, in the current case it will start with the SplitIsset and then the SplitLogicalOperator.
-Maybe your results will change if you change the order of the processors.
+You can combine processors.
+Just add them to a comma-seperated list, like <br>`--processors=SplitIsset,SplitLogicalOperator`.
+The order of processors is important.
+In the current case it will start with the SplitIsset and then the SplitLogicalOperator.
+Your results might change if you change the order of the processors.

 You also can use none of the processors (default).